How to Use

 andmax_investment_limit

 means that there is no investment limit. - These constraints are applied to the investments each year.
-The model does not yet have investment limits to a group's accumulated invested capacity.
+The model does not yet have investment limits to a group's available invested capacity.

 Example: Group of Assets

 Let's explore how the groups are set up in the test case called Norse.
-First, let's take a look at the groups-data.csv file:
+First, let's take a look at the group-asset.csv

 ---|---|---|---|---|---|